Housing company documents – what they say and what they hide

 The housing company documents are the entire financial and technical history of the company in one package.
 They tell you whether the company has money, whether the building is being looked after, whether there will be any major renovations in the next few years – and who’s running the company.

 The balance sheet is the most important of these.
-It includes the annual accounts, balance sheet, activity report, audit, budget and the corrective action plan (PTS).
+It includes the financial statements, balance sheet, activity report, audit, budget and the corrective action plan (PTS).
 Together, they tell you both the current situation and what is to come.

 The landlord’s certificate gives information about each apartment – whether there are any outstanding charges, whether the apartments are pledged, what renovations are coming up.